Kodular/Documentation/docs/other/terms-of-service.md

 ### **Prohibited Activities**

 * Viruses, trojan horses, worms, time bombs, corrupted files, malware, spyware, or any other similar software that may damage the operation of another's computer or property
-* Using the Site in any manner intended to damage, disable, overburden, or impair any Makeroid server, or the network\(s\) connected to any Makeroid server, or interfere with any other party's use and enjoyment of the Site.
+* Using the Site in any manner intended to damage, disable, overburden, or impair any Kodular server, or the network\(s\) connected to any Kodular server, or interfere with any other party's use and enjoyment of the Site.
-* Attempting to gain unauthorized access to the Site, other accounts, computer systems or networks connected to any Makeroid server through hacking, password mining or any other means.
+* Attempting to gain unauthorized access to the Site, other accounts, computer systems or networks connected to any Kodular server through hacking, password mining or any other means.
 * Obtaining or attempting to obtain any materials or information stored on the Site, its servers, or associated computers through any means not intentionally made available through the Site.

-### **Use of Makeroid Names and Trademarks**
+### **Use of Kodular Names and Trademarks**

-"Makeroid Builder", "Makeroid", and its logos and seal are trademarks of Makeroid.
-You may not use Makeroid's names or logos, or any variations thereof, without prior written consent of Makeroid.
-You may not use the Makeroid name in any of its forms nor Makeroid seals or logos for promotional purposes, or in any way that deliberately or inadvertently claims, suggests, or in Makeroid's sole judgment gives the appearance or impression of a relationship with or endorsement by Makeroid.
+"Kodular Creator", "Kodular", and its logos and seal are trademarks of Kodular.
+You may not use Kodular's names or logos, or any variations thereof, without prior written consent of Kodular.
+You may not use the Kodular name in any of its forms nor Kodular seals or logos for promotional purposes, or in any way that deliberately or inadvertently claims, suggests, or in Kodular's sole judgment gives the appearance or impression of a relationship with or endorsement by Kodular.

 ### **The Digital Millennium Copyright Act \("DMCA"\)**

-It is Makeroid's policy to respond to notices of alleged copyright infringement that comply with the Digital Millennium Copyright Act.
-Copyright owners who believe their material has been infringed on the Site should contact Makeroid's designated copyright agent at support@makeroid.io
+It is Kodular's policy to respond to notices of alleged copyright infringement that comply with the Digital Millennium Copyright Act.
+Copyright owners who believe their material has been infringed on the Site should contact Kodular's designated copyright agent at support@kodular.io

 Notification must include: